rh-iberia-demo/edge-monitoring/edge-node/README.md

   <img src="edge-node.svg" alt="Sublime's custom image"/>
 </p>

+In order to be able to scrape logs, when podman runs in detached mode, log driver should be included.

 ## Prometheus

 We have chosen to use a push approach to send the metrics from the edge nodes to the central hub using remote-write storage configuration.
 Though, we will use `net=host` param only for debugging purposes.